codeceptjs/CodeceptJS/docs/plugins.md

 This plugin **requires Docker** to be installed.

-> If you have issues starting Selenoid with this plugin consider using official [Configuration Manager][9] tool from Selenoid
+> If you have issues starting Selenoid with this plugin consider using the official [Configuration Manager][9] tool from Selenoid

 ### Usage